 Diagnosing Seasonal Allergies in Cats

-Our board-certified veterinary internal medicine specialist in Lexington is able to diagnose conditions of the immune and other internal systems.
+Our board-certified specialist in Lexington is able to diagnose conditions of the immune and other internal systems.
 We provide specialized care for pets referred to us by their regular veterinarians.
 During an appointment, we can perform a physical exam, assess your cat's medical history, perform laboratory tests (such as blood work) and at our in-house diagnostic vet lab and monitor your cat's response to therapies.

 How to Treat a Cat with Seasonal Allergies